marcelmaatkamp/docker-compose-applications/dns/xip.io/README.md

 ## Wildcard dns

-So you want ..
-Wordpress?
+So you want to run [Wordpress/Magnolia/Node-RED/.. any kind of webserver]?
 And want it secure with https?
-And want it for all docker instances?
-And for free?
+And have those SSL certificates automatically renewed with letscencrypt?
+And running it all in docker instances?
+And also for free?
 There is a solution!

 ## Installation